 Dr. Catherine Hong Huan HOR

-Research Assistant Professor, Department of Chemistry
+Assistant Professor, Department of Chemistry

 - SYSTEM HEALTH

-Catherine's scientific career began from a molecular neurobiology lab at the National University of Singapore, working as a laboratory assistant for Professor Bor Luen TANG.
-She then pursued her PhD majoring in developmental genetics at The University of Hong Kong, studying hindbrain neural tube patterning and Hedgehog signaling under the supervision of Professor Mai Har SHAM and Professor Chi Chung HUI at the Department of Biochemistry.
+Dr. Hor’s first scientific training began as a research assistant at the National University of Singapore, working in a molecular neurobiology lab under the guidance of Professor Bor Luen TANG.
+She then pursued her PhD majoring in developmental genetics at The University of Hong Kong, studying mouse hindbrain neural tube patterning and Hedgehog signaling under the supervision of Professor Mai Har SHAM and Professor Chi Chung HUI at the Department of Biochemistry.
 Upon graduation, she joined Dr. Eyleen Goh LK's lab at Duke-NUS Medical School Singapore as a postdoctoral research fellow, pursuing research topics in the realm of developmental and regenerative neuroscience.